 Clinical Counselling in Community and Voluntary Settings provides an overview of the development of counselling in a world of managed care, where resources are tight and professionals are stretched to their limits.
 Experienced contributors from a varied and diverse background cover issues ...

-Gordon Lynch, John (Series ed.)
+Edited By Gordon Lynch, John (Series ed.)
 Lees

 Pastoral counselling has had a significant role in the development of the wider British counselling movement over the past thirty years.
 Yet this role has often gone unacknowledged, and little has been written about the implications of its distinctive identity within counselling.
 Clinical ...

 Edited By Nick Barwick